ArixZajicek/booru-bg/README.md

 `"stopEarly": false` - Used to stop immediately when an existing post is found.
 The default is a thorough search to make sure every file in the search is downloaded, but if you only care about the most recent ones, you can set this to true to stop searching as soon as you reach a post you've already downloaded.

+`"moveNonmatching": false` - Used to move all non-matching files out of a directory and into a 'purged' subfolder.
+Useful when you want to modify a search slightly and remove any files that no longer match the search.
+While this attempts to only move media files it could have created, there is no guarantee that it won't affect other files.
+Use with caution.
+Additionally, this currently does not work when multiple sets output into the same download folder.
+Weird behavior WILL occur!

+`"deleteNonmatching": false` - Same as `moveNonmatching` but deletes these files instead of simply moving them.
+The same warnings thus apply, use with even more caution!!

 ## Running
 `python3 main.py [options]`
 Run with no arguments to use the default file, config.txt.